-On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is our staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.
+On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is the staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.
 The accommodation is comfortable, central, friendly and meticulously maintained by the owners.
-The largest room with easy, convenient access at street level will be home for the next few days.
+The largest room with easy, convenient access at street level will become home for the next few days.

 Near the entrance, there is a Memorial Bench dedicated to Woody, a family man and a CDF fire fighter.
 Fire is a by-product of attempting to tame the desert and an ever-present and ominous reality of living here.
 Fire crews are ever-present and visible.

 Cal Fire, also known as CDF - California Department of Forestry and Fire Protection is large and, by necessity, well-funded, intensely organized and frequently the fragile barrier between life and death.